mlauter/mlauter.github.io/_posts/2014-09-08-how-to-make-your-own-smart-ac.markdown

 ## POST requests to the server

 This is the 'hey, server!' function.
 In the main loop of our program, we'll call it every second.
-The Raspberry pi will POST it's current state to the server, and the server will respond with the desired state from the user.
+The Raspberry pi will POST its current state to the server, and the server will respond with the desired state from the user.
 We can then pass this information off to a different function that will decide what to do with the information.

 First, install and import the python [Requests](http://docs.python-requests.org/en/latest/) library.